How Much Does Scuba Certification Cost? – How Expensive or Cheap is it?

 What does it mean to get certified?

 Getting a certification in scuba diving means that you have participated in courses and passed a final test to show that you know at least the basics of the sport.
-There are many different certifications that you can take over time to qualify you for different scuba diving specialties like cave diving, etc.
+There are many different certifications starting with the open water diver certification that you can take over time to qualify you for different scuba diving specialties like cave diving, etc.

 The certifications and tests are performed by a scuba certification agency accredited by governing bodies like NAUI or PADI.
 After you successfully complete your training and test, you get an identification card to prove you’re a certified diver.

 Having a certification makes many things easier with regards to scuba diving.
 Technically, you can dive without one but you will run into issues along the way.